BatoolMM/R-markdown/_episodes_rmd/11-publishing-a-report.Rmd

                         output_file=file.path(dirname(inputFile), out_dir, 'rmd-workshop-paper.html')) })
 ---
 ```

-**out_dir** is a variable you define which will designate which folder you want to save the knit document to (relative path).
-In our case we know this is the `results` folder so we use `..` to go back to our root directory (from the code folder).
-The "default" folder is the folder where your rmd file is save, so any 'directions' you give by indicating a relative path will be from the folder where the rmd file is to the folder where you want to save the html rendered document.
+#### What's going on in this YAML code we're adding:

 **knit** we are changing the behavior of the knit function by defining our own:

 **function(inputFile, encoding)** as stated above we are defining our own function by calling `function()` so we can re-design what happens when we hit 'knit'.
 We use `inputFile` and `encoding` as parameters we're feeding the `render` function.
-This just means that the inputFile is 'this' file - the .rmd file we're working in, and encoding means we'll be importing the default encoding R Studio uses.
+This just means that the inputFile is 'this' file - the .rmd file we are *knit*ing, and encoding means we'll be importing the default encoding R Studio uses.

-**rmarkdown::render** this is the command that the knit button runs when you click it in the IDE, you can view the specifications by typing `?rmarkdown::render` in the console.
+**out_dir** is a variable you define which will designate which folder you want to save the knit document to (relative path).
+In our case we know this is the `results` folder so we use `..` to go back to our root directory (from the code folder).
+The "default" folder is the folder where your rmd file is saved, so any 'directions' you give by indicating a relative path will be from the folder where the rmd file is to the folder where you want to save the html rendered document.

+**rmarkdown::render** When you click the *knit* button R-Studio runs `rmarkdown:render`.
+Typing `?rmarkdown::render` in the console will bring up further information about the `rmarkdown:render` function.
 We will be using three arguments of `rmarkdown::render`.

 - *input*: The file we're feeding the function.
 We already determined this is `inputFile` or 'this' document.
 - *encoding*: again we are indicating we're using the encoding we brought in from R Studio.